American Football League Rookie of the Year

 In each year of its ten-year existence (1960–1969), numerous sports-news services named their choice for the American Football League's best first-year player.
-The choices by the major services are shown below.
+UPI selected a rookie for each of the ten seasons, while the Associated Press did selections from 1961 to 1966, which ended up with the same selections that UPI made.
+In 1967, AP instead selected Offensive and Defensive Rookie of the Years for the AFL, with the offensive choices matching the UPI selection.